AlaminHossain01052000/al-health-care/README.md

 My Live Site Link =>https://al-health-care.web.app/
 =====================================================
-### This Website is as like as a blog site of a hospital name Al Health Care .
-There are several route in this project . ###
+### This website name is Al Health Care .
+This Website is as like as a blog site more than a dynamic website now.
+There are several route in this project .
+Dynmic React Router is also used in this project .Two Types of Firebase Authentication is user .
+1.Email and Password Authentication and 2.Google Sign In Method .I can add more utilities in this website .As like as clicking get appointment button on specialities add a feature and add the specialists id in Database .###

-Markup :  - - - -
-*Nested bullet
-*Bullet list
- Markup : - Bullet list
-              - Nested bullet
-                  - Sub-nested bullet etc
-          - Bullet list item 2
+This Project Includes
+* React Js
+* React Router
+* React Bootstrap
+* Firebase Authentication
+  * Email and Password Sign up and Sign in
+  * Google Sign In
+* React Slick